radrich/richarmstrong.net/pages/about.md

 ---
-title: "Rich The Artist"
+title: "About"
-subtitle: "Reconnecting people with their inner kid."
+page_title: Hi there.
+I’m Rich
+subtitle: "The multi-hyphenate artist & creative coach"
 description: "Rich’s artist bio."
 permalink: /about/
 image: 'img/rich-face-illo-1.jpg'
 background_color: black
 color: white
 index: true
+related:
+  - /pages/mail
+  - /pages/learn
+  - /pages/art
 ---

-{% include video.html id="B4PrdimLOGA" caption="TapTapKaboom used to be my artist alias" %}
+{% include img.html img="img/rich-about.jpg" %}

-Hi there.
-Rich here.
-I’m a multi-hyphenate artist living in Amsterdam.
-But I haven’t always called myself an artist.
-In fact, I’ve had many titles.
-But to simplify things, I’ve written code, animated, designed, and taught online.
-All very creative.
+I’m an multi-hyphenate artist, writer, and creative un-sticker living in Amsterdam.
+Now, I haven’t always called myself an artist.
+Over the years, I’ve written code, animated things, designed stuff, and taught online.
+All creative.
 All for money.

-Now I art, write, and help creatives unstick themselves (more common than you know).
-I use my past “lives” to do what I do now better, and to better help my students and clients.
+Now, I make bold, playful art and help other creatives get out of their own way (it’s more common than you think).
+I use every version of my past self to do what I do now—better, weirder, and with more heart.

-### My art
+## My art

-When it comes to my art, it’s playful, vibrant, and full of weird creatures.
-However, sometimes it’s more abstract and deals with feelings and raw expression.
-My art has evolved from adhd doodles in my school books to artwork for brands like Adobe, Ava Labs, and On That Ass.
+My work is vibrant, emotional, and full of strange creatures and characters.
+Sometimes it’s joyful and silly.
+Other times it’s abstract and raw.
+It all started with adhd-fuelled doodles in school notebooks.
+Now they’re all grown up and live on walls, undies, hoodies, and in digital wallets as NFTs.
+And they’ve made appearances for awesome brands like like Adobe, Frankly Doodle, and On That Ass.

-My mission is simple: to create art that reconnects viewers with the joys of childhood.

-I’m a multi-hyphenate artist based in Amsterdam.
-I bring imagination to life through vibrant and playful creations.
-My work features bold colours, dreamlike scenarios, and quirky characters.
-I invite viewers to reconnect with their inner child, to smile, and to hope.
-Stories and themes of dreams, transitions, and exploration inspire my creations.
+**My mission is simple:** make art that reminds you what it felt like to be a kid.
+I want you to dream again, believe anything is possible, and delve into your imagination.
+I want you to feel a little more human.

+{% include img.html img="img/doodleverse-specials/sign-post.jpg" caption="My Doodleverse style" %}

-### Helping creatives unstick themselves
+## Helping creatives unstick themselves
-When I’m not creating my own artwork, I’m helping others with theirs.
-I’ve helped 250k+ people improve their artistic skills with books, courses, and coaching.

-I also enjoy speciality coffee, dancing badly, and doodling with my daughter.

-### What else do I do?
-- I teach creative classes in fun ways at [TapTapKaboom.](https://www.taptapkaboom.com)
-- I’ve written a book called [The Perfect 100 Day Project](/the-perfect-100-day-project-book/) published by RockyNook.
+When I’m not making art, I’m helping other creatives finish what they start.
+And sometimes just start.
+250k+ people have read my books and taken my courses.
+They’ve learned new skills, beat procrastination, made plans, found creative flow, and done difficult things.

+{% include img.html img="img/filming.jpg" caption="Rich in action at the old studio" %}

+## A few extra things:

+- I love specialty coffee.
+- I dance like no one’s watching.
+- Can touch my nose with my tongue.
+- Doodle beside my daughter as often as possible.

+{% comment %}

 ### Links!
 - Get in touch: <a href="{% link pages/contact.md %}">tap here.</a>
 - This is a great [article](https://medium.com/avalancheavax/artist-spotlight-tap-tap-kabooms-vast-nft-doodleverse-d9e2c52bd3a7) about myself and The Doodleverse on the Avalanche blog.

-<p class="center">Hey!
-I’m Rich Armstrong.
-I’m the founder of TapTapKaboom.
-I’m also a multi-hyphenate artist who’s authored books and taught thousands of students.</p>

-{% include img.html img="img/filming.jpg" caption="Rich in action." %}

 I haven’t always called myself an artist.
 I’ve been a motion graphic designer, a UI/UX designer, and an interactive developer.
 I’ve worked as an employee at an agency, as a freelancer, as a startup employee, and as a business owner. **One thing I’ve loved throughout all these phases is teaching people to create and to succeed.**